spencer-shadley/completed-class/19-react/activities/13-Stu_ComponentMap/README.md

 ## Instructions

 - Replace your React application's `src` directory with [src](Unsolved/src).
 Stop the dev server if it is already running.
-Start the app in dev mode by running `npm start`.
+Start the app in dev mode by running `npm run watch`.

 - This activity uses Bootstrap.
 Be sure to add the Bootstrap CDN to your React app's `index.html` file: